Shiv Ganga Express

-The 12559/60 Shiv Ganga Express is a daily superfast train of the North Eastern Railway Zone, that runs between Banaras and New Delhi, named after the two jewels of Varanasi: Shiva and the Ganges river.
+The 12559 / 12560 Shiva Ganga Superfast Express is a Daily Superfast Express train of the North Eastern Railway Zone, that runs between Banaras and New Delhi, named after the two jewels of Varanasi: Shiva and the Ganges river.
 The two main cities along the route are Prayagraj and Kanpur.
+It is the best train to travel from New Delhi to Banaras and vice versa.As of Oct-2025 Shivganga Express's Timetable is sheduled to overtake 5+ premium SF and mail express trains and hence Shiv Ganga Express along with Lucknow Mail, Shram Shakti Express, Prayagraj Express and Shaan-e-Bhopal Express enjoys highest priority all over the route.